 Ah, she has jumped up, what caught her attention?
 Of course, he is on his way.
 No matter what he does or says she will always love him.
 I suppose that is only natural.

 Long ago, I used to feel the same for him.
 How things and people change over time.
 I will always watch over her. but in future from afar, without her knowing, as it should be.

 The glance you seared my way

 Nanny leaves quickly, before he changes his mind, making the sign of the cross, and looking up to the heavens.

-I can hear the dear child.
+I hear the dear child.
 She is at it again.
 Who?
 What?
-Is she talking to?
-It is extremely unnerving.
+Is she talking to now?
+It is unnerving.
 I go in and she is standing with her legs crossed, jiggling, obviously dying for a pee.

 “Who are you talking to, honey?”

 “The lady with my eyes, she’s extra happy today, her eyes are dancing.”